ALBruzos/ALBruzos.github.io/_pages/cv.md

 :   Specialization (elective module) in Genomics.
 :   Title of Master Thesis: _"The Full Catalogue of L1 Active Loci in the Cancer Genome"_

-**BSc.
-In Biology**, Universidade de Santiago de Compostela, Spain.
+**BSc. in Biology**, Universidade de Santiago de Compostela, Spain.
 :   *2011 – 2015*
 :   Third year abroad at Université Libre de Bruxelles (Belgium) with an _Erasmus_ scholarship.
 :   Title of Degree thesis: _“Interpopulation variability in the level of photosynthesis inactivation by heat stress in Arbutus unedo L.”._ (With Honours)